manux81/manux81-googlemap-panel/README.md

 and it can be in a Table format.

-In order to allow the plugin to make use of the coordinates produced by the query, it is necessary to specify two colums called «lat» for latitude and «lng» for longitude.
+In order to allow the plugin to make use of the coordinates produced by the query, it is necessary to specify two columns called «lat» for latitude and «lng» for longitude.

 For instance: